Contents:

 Here are our top tips to help you stop going over your budget:

-Modern budgeting apps like Moneyhub and Snoop claim to use the same encryption technology as all major banks to protect your personal information.
+Modern budgeting apps like Plum and Moneyhub claim to use the same encryption technology as all major banks to protect your personal information.
 They do not store your banking credentials and can only access your data in read-only mode.
-This means that your account can’t be breached, and the money in it can’t be touched.
+This means that your bank account cannot be breached, and the money in it cannot be touched.
 These apps are also regulated by the FCA.

 Here are our recommendations for the best ways to stop living paycheque to paycheque:

-Here are a few reasons why budgets fail:
+Here are a few reasons why your budget might be failing:

 Here are the best free budgeting apps in the UK: